 Mijdrecht, The Netherlands

-In 2009, we started up our first company-owned wind turbine in Mijdrecht, The Netherlands, to power our .
+In 2009, we started up our first company-owned wind turbine in Mijdrecht, The Netherlands, to power our Europlant manufacturing facility.
 The turbine generates 50% of the energy for Europlant.
-In 2015, the facility became our first plant to get 100% of its required energy from renewable sources, sourcing its remaining electrical needs from purchased wind power.
+In 2015, the facility became our first plant to get 100% of its required electricity from renewable sourcing, sourcing its remaining electrical needs from purchased wind power.

 Mt.
 Pleasant, Wisconsin

-With the completion in 2012 of , our largest global manufacturing facility, the site now generates 100% of its electrical energy onsite, on average.
-The two turbines generate about 8 million kilowatt-hours of electricity a year, while the facility’s remaining electrical energy needs are met by Waxdale’s two cogeneration turbines.
+With the completion in 2012 of two 415-foot-tall wind turbines at Waxdale, our largest global manufacturing facility, the site now generates 63% of its electrical energy onsite.
+The two turbines generate about 8 million kilowatt-hours of electricity a year.

 Since 2016, SC Johnson has been purchasing wind power for our Gorzow, Poland manufacturing site.
 It was our second site to run on 100% wind energy for electricity.